etienne-martin/express-aggressive-cache/README.md

 Function to provide the purge tag which will be associated to the cache entry.
 The tag can later be used with the `PurgeFunction`.

 It receives `req` and `res` as input.
-It should return `undefined` if there is no cache for the cache entry.
+It should return `undefined` if there is no tag for the cache entry.

 **Example** - Sample based on Akamai's `Edge-Cache-Tag` response header: